bionomics/bionomics/_posts/articles/2017-11-01-naomi-pierce.md

 share: true
 ---

+Hessel Professor of Biology,
+Department of Organismic and Evolutionary Biology,
+Harvard University, USA

+Curator of Lepidoptera in the Museum of Comparative Zoology

+---

 ### Title

 <!-- Lorem ipsum dolor sit amet, test link adipiscing elit. **This is strong**.
 Nullam dignissim convallis est. Quisque aliquam. -->